Medically reviewed by Drugs.com. Last updated on Mar 24, 2023.

 It is difficult to directly measure body fat.
 Body mass index (BMI) is a popular method of defining a healthy weight.
 BMI should be used as a guide, along with waist size, to help estimate the amount of body fat.

 BMI estimates a healthy weight based on your height.
-Because it considers height as well as weight, it is a more accurate guide than body weight alone.
+Because it considers height as well as weight, it is a somewhat better guide than body weight alone.

 To calculate your BMI: